benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 10.md

 A constraint that requires a beer to in Sells be a beer in Beers is called a **foreign key**.

 A foreign key is to be shared by a relation R and a relation S.

+Any attributes referenced by forein keys must be declared as PRIMRY KEY or UNIQUE

+### Foreign-Key Constraints
+Two violations are possible
+- an inseret or update to R introduces values not found in S
+- a deletion or update to S causes some tuple of R to "dangle"